German nationalism: Revolutions of 1848 to German Unification of 1871

 By the late 1850s German nationalists emphasized military solutions.
-The mood was fed by hatred of the French, a fear of Russia, a rejection of the 1815 Vienna settlement, and a cult of patriotic hero-warriors.
-War seemed to be a desirable means of speeding up change and progress.
-Nationalists thrilled to the image of the entire people in arms.
+The mood fed on hatred of the French, a fear of Russia, a rejection of the 1815 Vienna settlement, and a cult of patriotic hero-warriors.
+War seemed a desirable means of speeding up change and progress.
+Nationalists thrilled to the image of an entire people in arms.
 Bismarck harnessed the national movement's martial pride and desire for unity and glory to weaken the political threat the liberal opposition posed to Prussia's conservatism.